OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-03.md

 ## Acts 3:26

-When God raised up His servant, He sent Him first to you to bless you by turning each of you from your wicked ways.”
+When God raised up His servant, He sent Him to you, first, to bless you by turning each of you away from your sinful ways.”